zw627/helsinki-journey-planner/README.md

 ## Deployment

-~~- Server: A `.ebignore` is included to ignore the `client` directory while deploying to AWS Elastic Beanstalk.~~
+- Server: A `.ebignore` is included to not ignore the front-end `build` directory while deploying to AWS Elastic Beanstalk.
 - Server: CORS restriction is enable for production.
-- Client: API URLs are toggled based on environment.
+- Client: API URLs are toggled based on the environment.
 - Client: `"homepage": "."` is added inside `package.json` to enable relative paths (convenient for serving build as a static site).